Elias6970/musicPdfManager/README.md

 `Translate classifying instructions`

-`Translate text main_window and modify window and Translate the line 75 of Dossier class(printer file) which is showed when you create the dossier`

-`Modify pop_up_window to change 'do you want to keep adding it?' to be variable`

 `Maybe we can add a window that shows all the instruments selected  when you finish a piece in classify window`

 `Implement a tool for getting logs to detect future errors`